Adaptive Abilities More Important Than Detailed Contingency Plans

 Centralized leadership vs. distributed leadership

-Tightly coupled (greater interdependence among parts) vs. loosely coupled (less interdependence)
+Tightly (greater interdependence among parts) vs. loosely coupled (less interdependence)

 Concentrated workforce vs. dispersed workforce